WheteThunger/VehicleVendorOptions/README.md

 - Configure initial fuel amount for each vehicle type, instead of using the game's default (50 for boats, and 20% of max stack size for helicopters).
 - Properly assign vehicle ownership to the player that purchases it, so other plugins can enable features based on the player's permissions.
-- Allow players with permission to obtain vehicles for free.
+- Allows players with permission to obtain vehicles for free.
+- Allows adjusting vehicle prices.

 ## Permissions